-- 3.1 On the impacts of COVID-19 on the food industry, it was reported that this had been polarised with some limited direct impact on manufacturing and retail compared to a significant impact on hospitality and catering involving job losses and business closures.
-In the initial stages, a change in retail pattern was reported, including more on-line food deliveries and increased purchasing of food from local shops.
+3.1 The impacts of COVID-19 on the food industry had been polarised, with some limited direct impact on manufacturing and retail compared to a significant impact on hospitality and catering, involving job losses and business closures.
+In the initial stages, a change in retail pattern was reported, with more on-line food deliveries and increased purchasing of food from local shops.
 The WFAC was told that smaller food businesses in Wales had diversified and been creative, with many adopting innovative schemes.
 A number of WFAC members commented that they had observed the innovation.
-Overall, Tim reported that the food industry in Wales had responded well to the challenges of COVID-19 despite a number of outbreaks being reported in some food industry settings.
-Tim referred to a wealth of guidance and detailed work (from both Welsh Government and the FSA) with FBOs in Wales on disseminating good practice. - 3.2 On EU transition matters from a Welsh Government perspective, discussions on a trade deal were continuing.
+Overall, Tim reported that the food industry in Wales had responded well to the challenges of COVID-19 despite some outbreaks being reported in food industry settings.
+Tim referred to a wealth of guidance (from both Welsh Government and the FSA) and detailed work with FBOs in Wales on disseminating good practice.

+3.2 On EU transition matters from a Welsh Government perspective, discussions on a trade deal were continuing.
 Tim referred to the significant amount of Parliamentary time required to put in place new legislation in Wales, particularly in relation to time-critical Statutory Instruments in the areas of agriculture, fisheries and animal health.
 The challenges of additional work which will now fall to the FSA as a consequence of EU exit was highlighted, particularly in relation to work previously undertaken by the Commission or EFSA.
-Tim highlighted that the Welsh Government is responsible for Sanitary and Phytosanitary checks and that border control posts in Wales (in Holyhead and South West Wales) will need to be operational by 1 July 2021 whether or not there is a deal. - 3.3 Discussions were held on business readiness and preparedness.
+Tim highlighted that the Welsh Government is responsible for Sanitary and Phytosanitary checks and that border control posts in Wales (in Holyhead and South West Wales) will need to be operational by 1 July 2021 whether or not there is a deal.

+3.3 Members discussed business readiness and preparedness.
 Concerns were expressed that, while larger business seemed prepared, the large number of small and micro businesses in Wales have less capacity to introduce new measures and systems.
-Food security and higher levels of food poverty in Wales were areas of concern highlighted by a number of WFAC members.
+Food security and higher levels of food poverty in Wales were also areas of concern highlighted by a number of WFAC members.
 Tim reported that Welsh Government had work underway to look at the short-term security of food supply.
 The potential for delays at ports was considered to be a risk for fresh produce.
-Affordability was an agreed area of concern expressed by members and in this respect, opportunities to utilise horticultural advances and hydroponics were discussed. - 3.4 In updating the WFAC on the Agricultural Bill, Tim reported that the UK Agricultural Bill was close to its conclusion and that it would give Welsh Ministers powers largely around expenditure.
-He said that the Welsh Government was proposing to consult on a White Paper by Christmas, which will set out the proposals for a separate Welsh Agricultural Bill.
-This will cover powers of spending in a new way and will set out a regulatory baseline, with new ways of enforcement being introduced.

-Tim commented that the Agricultural Industry was facing its biggest change in 40 years.
+Affordability was an agreed area of concern expressed by members and, in this respect, oopportunities to utilise horticultural advances and hydroponics were discussed.

+3.4 In updating the WFAC on the Agricultural Bill, Tim reported that the UK Agricultural Bill was close to its conclusion and that it would give Welsh Ministers powers largely around expenditure.
+He said that the Welsh Government was proposing to consult on a White Paper by Christmas, which will set out proposals for a separate Welsh Agricultural Bill.
+This will give powers of spending in new ways and set out a regulatory baseline, with new ways of enforcement.
+Tim commented that the agricultural Industry was facing its biggest change in 40 years.